drewsamsen/sr-cards-api/DEPLOYMENT.md

 2. The deployment platform runs the `vercel-build` script from package.json
 3. This script:
    - Builds the TypeScript application (`npm run build`)
-   - Ensures the demo user exists (`node scripts/ensure-demo-user.js`)
+   - Verifies the deployment environment (`node scripts/verify-deployment-env.js`)

 ### Demo User in Production

-The application includes a special "demo user" that is automatically created in production if it doesn't exist.
-This demo user:
+The application includes a special "demo user" that is automatically managed by the application's `DemoService`.
+This service:

-- Has the email `demo@example.com` and password `demopassword`
+- Creates a demo user if it doesn't exist (with email `demo@example.com` and password `demopassword`)
-- Is pre-populated with flashcard decks and cards
+- Pre-populates the demo user with flashcard decks and cards defined in template files
-- Has a flag in the database marking it as a demo user
+- Identifies demo users via metadata flags in user settings
-- Is automatically reset at regular intervals (as specified in the user metadata)
+- Automatically resets demo user content at regular intervals (default: 30 minutes)

-The demo user is created during the deployment process using the `scripts/ensure-demo-user.js` script.
-This script:
+The `DemoService` is automatically initialized when the application starts, and it runs a polling process that:

-1. Checks if the demo user already exists in the database
+1. Periodically checks for demo users in the database
-2. If the demo user doesn't exist, creates it with the appropriate metadata
-3. Logs in as the demo user to obtain an authentication token
-4. Creates pre-defined decks and cards for the demo user
+2. Determines if any demo users need their content reset based on the reset interval
+3. Resets demo user content when needed by clearing existing decks/cards and recreating fresh ones

-This ensures that the demo user is always available in production without requiring manual setup.
+This ensures that the demo user is always available in production without requiring manual setup or maintenance scripts.

 ### Environment Variables